One of Missio’s founders – Venerable Pauline Jaricot – will be beatified on 22 May in Lyon, France.

 This network became the Propagation of the Faith in 1822.
 It then spread throughout the world.

 At 27, Pauline founded the Living Rosary.
 Groups of 15 people prayed the Rosary together daily.
-Today there are 11 million devotees throughout the world.
+Today there are around 11 million devotees throughout the world.

 Fr Thomas Jackson, a Mill Hill Missionary, had a similar idea.
 He established the Red Box in England and Wales, encouraging people to give their pennies and to pray for missionaries.
 This continues to this day.
 For Missio, working in partnership with the Mill Hill Missionaries, the Red Box fulfils Pauline’s vision.